Monkeypox (Mpox) Vaccine

 While there is currently adequate vaccine supply, vaccine providers

-can offer vaccine to any patients who may be at risk, and persons who
+can offer vaccine to any patients who may be at risk.
+Persons who

 request vaccination should receive it without having to attest to